wesselvanree/shopify-theme-tailwind/README.md

 build on change.

 I have not found a solution to run both commands at the same time.
-If you have any suggestions please open an issue, I would be happy to hear from you.
+If you have any suggestions please open an issue.

 ### Production

-You can use the included Github Action if you have added a `build` branch on your Github repo.
+You can use the included Github Action if you have added a `build` branch to your Github repository.
 If you do not create the build branch manually the action fails for some reason.
-This builds the optimized `index.css` file automatically when you push to the `main` branch.
+This action builds the optimized `index.css` file automatically when you push to the `main` branch.
 You can set up the Shopify Github integration to track the build branch.

 Alternatively, you can create the build manually.
 Run `npm run build` to build for production.
 You can use the
 [Shopify Github integration](https://shopify.dev/themes/getting-started/create#step-6-install-the-shopify-github-integration-and-connect-your-branch-to-your-store)
-to track the branch you pushed your changes to.
+to track a branch in your Github repository.

 ## Suggestions

-If you have any suggestions to improve this repo, please open an issue.
+If you have any suggestions to improve this repository, please open an issue.
 I would be happy to hear from you.